turingschool-examples/backend_mod_1_prework/day_6/launch_school_1.md

 **How do we create an object in Ruby?
 Give an example of the creation of and oject.**

-Objects are crated by first making a new class.
+Objects are created by first making a new class.
 Classes are created by:

 ```
 class <ClassName>